I recently took a few of our new hires around some office spaces, hospitals, and hotels to observe lighting out in its natural habitat.

 Do you see a trend here?
 The common words are "typically older."
 They are beginning to phase out, and there are very few 1.5-inch LED tubes on the market, though there are LED replacement tubes for both T8s and T5s.

-If you're looking for an LED replacement for a T12, check out our article, "A plug-and-play LED replacement for T12s?
-Yep.
-Pros and cons explored."
+If you're looking for an LED replacement for a T12, check out this article.

 T8s are energy efficient, inexpensive, and produce a lot of light (lumens).
 Typically you’ll find T8s in troffers.
 However, you’ll also see them in strip lights, some high-bay fixtures, and sometimes you'll even find them in more specialty applications, like cove lighting.